 But it honestly depends on your baby because there are some who wet themselves MORE FREQUENTLY than others.
 The same goes for babies who do the opposite.

-You have to get to know their quirks so you’ll be able to get a feel for how much they wet themselves in a day.
+You have to get to know their quirks so you can get a feel for how much they wet themselves in a day.
 That way, you can estimate more accurately as to how many cloth diapers every day you’ll need.

 Although, there are two more other factors that you have to consider as well: